Strong gravitational lensing by rotating Simpson--Visser black holes: Rotating Simpson-Visser black holes

 The metric of the rotating Simpson-Visser black holes is constructed as a modification from the metric of the Kerr black hole with additional parameter $l$ apart from mass $M$ and angular momentum $a$, which in Boyer-Lindquist coordinates, reads as \cite{Mazza:2021rgq}

 where $\Sigma = r^2+l^2 +a^2\cos^2\theta$, $\Delta = r^2+l^2+a^2-2M\sqrt{r^2+l^2}$, and $\mathbb{A} =(r^2+l^2 +a^2)^2-\Delta a^2\sin^2\theta$.
 The parameter $l$ describes deviation from Kerr black hole and one finds that Kerr black hole is encompassed as a special case ($l=0$).
 When $a =0$, the above metric reduces to the spherical Simpson--Visser metric~(\ref{sv})~\cite{Simpson:2018tsi,Simpson:2019cer,Lobo:2020ffi}.
-For $l=0$, the metric~(\ref{metric1}) reduces to the Kerr metric.
 When both the parameters $a$ and $l$ are zero it gives the familiar Schwarzschild solution.
-The non-negative parameter $l$ with dimensions of length is introduced to cause a repulsive force which avoid singularity at $r=0$.
+The non-negative parameter $l$ with dimensions of length is introduced to cause a repulsive force which avoids singularity at $r=0$.
 The metric~(\ref{metric1}), is symmetric under the transformation $r\to-r$, and is thus composed of identical portions around $r=0$.
 The surface $r=0$, is a regular surface of finite size for $l\ne 0$, which the observer can easily cross~\cite{Mazza:2021rgq}.
 Unlike Bardeen \cite{Bardeen:1968} or Hayward spacetimes, metric~(\ref{metric1}) is either a regular black hole or a traversable worm-hole, depending on the value of the parameter $l$~\cite{Mazza:2021rgq}.